Joinery and hardware installed in schools

 Maintaining joinery and hardware

 Have a preventative maintenance programme that includes checking the hardware and joinery regularly.
-This will lengthen the life of the item and will make sure it is safe to use.
+This will lengthen the life of the item and will make sure it's safe to use.
 Check items such as:

 - doors and door handles